Item #14874 Sunny Days and Children's Ways: A Coloured Picture Book for the Nursery. anon.

 London: T. Nelson and Sons, 1867 on title page, originally in parts [Home 1865].; [one of Nelson's 3 Oil Coloured 2s 6d Picture Books], reddish brown cloth boards, with fine gilt titles and picture in stamped border, plain endpapers, mauve print title page, 32 pp of illustrations printed on one-sided pages in oil colours, 7.25x10.8; np.
 Picture Book hardback.

-CONDITION: Good only, faded cloth lifted unattractively on upper front board near spine, all corners bumped to 1" & rubbed through, Miss Anna Palmgren has written her name on Introductory & on top of front board, soil on "Poor Birds," some margin tears.
+CONDITION: Good only, faded cloth badly lifted on upper front board near spine, all corners bumped to 1" & rubbed through, Miss Anna Palmgren has written her name on Introductory & on top of front board, soil on "Poor Birds," some margin tears.
 Price was 2/6.
 Item #14874